openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 #.
 In Studio, in your course outline, add a subsection for your exam.

 #.
-Click the Settings icon to open the settings for the exam.
+Select the Settings icon to open the settings for the exam.

 #.
 Select the **This exam is timed** option.